 Today in elementary Earl (Kai and Alex’s grandfather) came in to tell us about the rock collection he donated to Puddletown.
 The children have been looking at these rocks and finding out about them through books and through using our rock and mineral identification kits for months now and it was great to have the collector himself come in to tell stories about where they were found and when.
 Some of the rocks came from Oregon and some came from Missouri and Iowa.
 In addition to being a rock hound we found out that Earl has also worked on a submarine, built a bridge on Mt.
 St. Helen’s after the eruption, and helped build Cascade Locks and Bonneville damn just to name a few of his experiences!
 It was a great morning and we are so thankful that he came in and donated his time and rocks to our class.

 Due to COVID-19 Puddletown School is currently operating an emergency child care center.
-Our elementary classes will be distance learning until our county meets the metrics defined by Governor Brown.
+Our elementary classes will be following the metrics defined by Governor Brown.
+Currently our elementary program is operating as a combination of in person and hybrid.
 Our Department of Education blueprint for reentry is here.
-Our protocols for Covid-19 in our preschool and elementary program can be found here.
+Our COVID-19 disease management protocols for our preschool and elementary program can be found here.
 For information regarding enrollment for children ages 3-11 for the 20/21 school year and beyond, please email firstname.lastname@example.org.